Exploring eukaryotic evolutionary history

 Background

-In 2013 I completed a BSc in Biology from Oviedo University (Spain), with a specialty in ecology.
-Then I received in 2015 an international MSc degree in Marine Biodiversity and Conservation (EMBC) in Ghent University (Belgium).
-On November 2019 I defended my PhD thesis at the Biological Station of Roscoff (France), in which I explored the molecular diversity and evolution of Radiolaria.
-I have recently carried out a postdoctoral project at Uppsala University (Sweden) in which I explored main biotic interactions during early life of eukaryotes.
-After parental leave, I joined the Institute of Evolutionary Biology (CSIC - Pompeu Fabra University, Spain) where I am exploring the evolution of the vast undescribed diversity of microbial eukaryotes that we only know from their short environmental DNA sequences.
+In 2013 I completed a BSc in Biology with a focus on ecology from Oviedo University (Spain), followed by an international MSc in Marine Biodiversity and Conservation (EMBC) from Ghent University (Belgium) in 2015.
+In November 2019 I defended my PhD thesis at the Biological Station of Roscoff (CNRS-Sorbonne University, France), where I studied the molecular diversity and evolution of Radiolaria.
+I then carried out postdoctoral research at Uppsala University (Sweden) exploring the enigmatic early life of eukaryotes.
+After parental leave, I joined the Institute of Evolutionary Biology (CSIC-UPF, Spain), where I am developing new approaches to study the vast undescribed diversity of microbial eukaryotes revealed through environmental DNA to better understand their role in shaping eukaryotic diversity and evolution.

 Personal interests